SAP-samples/teched2023-DT169/exercises/ex1/README.md

 Provide a Label 'Number of Open PO Items' and click on OK.
 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/7.png)

+In the search field, search for this newly created measure 'Number of Open PO Items'.
+Click on the result to select this.

 It is possible to configure a dynamic label for the calculated measure which would display the text according to a specified template.
 For this exercise, we will configure the Dynamic Label to show 'Number of Open PO Items from 01/01/2023 to 03/11/2023' for this new field.
 To implement this-

-Go to the details section on the right where the properties of the newly added field are displayed.
+After selecting the measure, go to the details section on the right where the properties of the newly added field are displayed.

 Under Properties section, select **Dynamic Label** and click on **Create Dynamic Label**.